Part 3 – Gabriel’s “Telescope” Zooms out into the Distant Future

 To conclude: It is not up to us to decide who belongs in the Family of God and who doesn’t.
 God knows who His people are, and about the best we can do, from our limited earthly perspective, is to judge by the fruits of what a person does or says: “By their fruits you will know them”.
 (Matthew 7:20)

-Nevertheless, although Christians should not pin their hopes in what appears to be little more than wishful thinking in a pre-Tribulation Rapture, they can take comfort in the fact that when the Rapture actually does happen, it will spare them from the troubles that are to come in what is known as the “Wrath of God”, or the “Indignation” as it is often called (outlined in Revelation 16); this is another period of trouble, coming afterwards, that will prepare mankind for a new start in the Age of Peace to come.
-Mankind’s present civilizations and cities will fall in order to make way for building the World of Tomorrow.
+Nevertheless, although Christians should not pin their hopes in what appears to be little more than wishful thinking in a pre-Tribulation Rapture, they can take comfort in the fact that when the Rapture actually does happen, it will spare them from the troubles that are to come in what is known as the “Wrath of God”, or the “Indignation” as it is often called (outlined in Revelation 16); this is another period of trouble, coming afterwards, that will prepare human society for a new start in the Age of Peace to come.
+Our present civilizations and cities must be swept away in order to lay the foundation for building the World of Tomorrow.